 When was the last time you felt good about yourself?
 Worthy and capable of achieving what you really want in life?

 Maybe it’s been so long you cant remember.

-In which case let me tell ya; embracing that emotional, sensitive side of you is something that should empower you to share your love, your joy and your laughter.
-It should make you feel fuller for doing it, not leave you feeling drained and exhausted.
+In which case let me tell you; embracing that emotional, sensitive side of you is something that should empower you to share your love, your joy and your laughter.
+It should make you feel fuller for doing it, not leave you drained and exhausted.

 “The aim of art is not to represent the outward appearance of things, but their inward significance.”– Aristotle